 I enjoy selling papers for The Southern Courier.
-This is a paper that carries all the newsfirst-hand.
+This is a paper that carries all the news first-hand.
 If you miss buying The Southern Courier, you will miss important news and information about Negroes and whites in different communities in Alabama and Mississippi.
-I have been selling the paper in I have been selling the paper in Birmingham, Ala, for the past three years.
+I have been selling the paper in Birmingham, Ala., for the past three years.
 You, too, can sell The Southern Courier in your neighborhood-and make money while you're making friends.
-SELL THE SOUTHERN COURIER For information, write to 1012 Frank Leu Bldg., Montgomery, Ala.
+SELL THE SOUTHERN COURIER For information, write to 1012 Frank Leu Bldg..
+Montgomery, Ala.
 36104, or call 262-3572 in Montgomery.